Mental chronometry: Diffusion modeling of RT and cognitive ability

 Although a unified theory of reaction time and intelligence has yet to achieve consensus among psychologists, diffusion modeling provides one promising theoretical model.
 Diffusion modeling partitions RT into residual "non-decision" and stochastic "diffusion" stages, the latter of which represents the generation of a decision in a two-choice task.
 This model successfully integrates the roles of mean reaction time, response time variability, and accuracy in modeling the rate of diffusion as a variable representing the accumulated weight of evidence that generates a decision in an RT task.
 Under the diffusion model, this evidence accumulates by undertaking a continuous random walk between two boundaries that represent each response choice in the task.
 Applications of this model have shown that the basis of the g-RT relationship is specifically the relationship of g with the rate of the diffusion process, rather than with the non-decision residual time.
 Diffusion modeling can also successfully explain the worst performance rule by assuming that the same measure of ability (diffusion rate) mediates performance on both simple and complex cognitive tasks, which has been theoretically and empirically supported.
+This section elaborates on how the diffusion model helps explain the RT-cognitive ability relationship.
+Increased clarity could involve a mixture of technical vocabulary with some particularly evocative examples.
+For instance, a metaphor from a balance scale beginning to tip one way or another as accumulating evidence is one way to make it clearer.
+And the vivid examples can be real-world situations, like deliberating on a decision being compared with analyzing evidence in a courtroom.
+This blend of technical vocabulary with practical examples allows the reader to gain a deeper understanding of how the diffusion model works in relation to cognitive studies.